Azure/enterprise-azure-policy-as-code/Docs/index.md

 - PowerShell Module
 - Integration with Azure Landing Zone recommended policies
 - Starter Kit with examples
-- Schema to provide Intellisense for VS Code development (Preview)
+- Schema to provide Intellisense for VS Code development

 ## Who Should use EPAC?